-- An individual who has completed all the requirements for the VET qualification or VET statement of attainment before 1 January 2015. - Students who demonstrate a genuine personal objection to being assigned a USI.
+- International students who complete all requirements for their VET qualification or VET statement of attainment outside Australia. - An individual who has completed all the requirements for the VET qualification or VET statement of attainment before 1 January 2015. - Students who demonstrate a genuine personal objection to being assigned a USI.
 This exemption can only be granted by the Student Identifiers Registrar.